 The Katy (Missouri-Kansas-Texas Railroad) and Frisco (St. Louis–San Francisco Railway) are not well remembered for their passenger services.
 However, both railroads launched a joint train that turned out to be quite famous during the streamliner era in the late 1940s, the Texas Special.

 The once-glamorous Special (featuring a livery of red, yellow and stainless-steel) died a slow, quiet death during the 1960s.
 The Katy continued running a truncated version for a few years but finally gave up altogether.
 Today, nothing remains of this flashy train but its memories of those who saw and rode aboard it certainly will never be forgotten.

 As its name implies, the Katy connected all of its namesake states with connections to cities such as Omaha and St. Louis in the north and Galveston and San Antonio, Texas in the south.
 The railroad was somewhat successful over the years but it ran into financial trouble a number of times throughout its life.

-The train’s journey started on the Frisco between St. Louis and Vinita, Oklahoma where it was relayed to the Katy and carried south to various points in Texas such as Dallas/Fort Worth, Austin, Waco and as far south as San Antonio (the most southern city the Katy reached).
+The train’s journey started on the Frisco between St. Louis and Vinita, Oklahoma where it was relayed to the Katy and carried south to various points in Texas such as Dallas/Fort Worth, Austin, Waco and San Antonio.
 The train also offered connecting services to Denison, Whitesboro, and Wichita Falls.

 As for the train’s interior it likewise used red colors and included reclining seat coaches and also included sleepers, diners, a coach-buffet-lounge, and lounge-observation.
 In total, the Katy and Frisco each had a 14-car train although they eventually had to add a third train, made up mostly of older, heavyweight equipment to meet demand and allow for better scheduling.

 The streamlined version did well until the late 1950s when the Katy’s service levels were deteriorating so badly (due to poor maintenance on both its track and equipment) that trains were running several hours late.
 The Frisco, embarrassed by the several service declines, became fed up with the Katy’s antics and discontinued its leg of the Special in 1959.
-What was left of the Special was discontinued altogether under the Katy in 1965.
+What was left of the Special was discontinued altogether under the Katy until 1965.